Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 \begin{proof} Let $\mathcal P$ be a terminating algebraic phase with boundary depth $k$.
 By definition of $k$, all axioms of Algebraic Phase Theory propagate functorially on each stratum $\mathcal P^{(i)}$ for $i<k$, while at least one axiom fails to propagate at depth $k$.

-Define $\mathcal R \subset \mathcal P$ to be the full subphase consisting of those elements whose interaction relations and defect data continue to satisfy all axioms of Algebraic Phase Theory when restricted to that subphase beyond depth $k$ By definition, $\mathcal R$ is rigid and its structure propagates canonically past the boundary depth.
+Define $\mathcal R \subset \mathcal P$ to be the full subphase consisting of those elements whose interaction relations and defect data continue to satisfy all axioms of Algebraic Phase Theory when restricted to that subphase beyond depth $k$ By definition, $\mathcal R$ is rigid and its structure continues to propagate functorially beyond the boundary depth.